khyrulAlam/DSE-CSE-Market-Update/README.md

 ```

-If you want totall stock update table used this function:
+If you want totall stock update table used this `function`

 ```js
 //DSE totall table